nastoffel/cs400-X-Team-70/x_team_rules.md

 and will hopefully lead to productive team work with fewer conflicts and missed deadlines.

+These rules may be ammended if the group feels it would be helpful.

 ## How we will assign (and reassign) tasks
   1. The high-level structure of the project will be discussed so that each member understands how the code should function.
   1. The work will be split into equal parts.